You can now find me on Bluesky 🦋 @nehiwolfart.com

 About Me

 So then, about "me".
-Talking about myself and my studio in third person seems weirdly overly pretentious and I'm just not comfortable with what I call the royal "we".
-I honestly don't know why so many other do it, but I'm not gonna do it here with my online bumf.
-It's just me.
+Talking about myself and my studio in third person seems overly pretentious and I'm just not comfortable with what I call the royal "we".
+It's properly weird in my honest opinion and I honestly don't know why so many other do it.
+I'm not gonna do it here with my online bumf as there's no "we" or "us" behind this - it's just me running this whole enterprise.
+That said...

-To be honest, it took someone's constant badgering to convince me to dig those brushes out and start using them again.
+To be honest, it took someone's constant badgering to convince me to dig my craft out out and start creating again.
 I did a few sketches.
 I bought new paint.
 The stories started flowing again.
-I really have trouble finishing a thing before a new idea demands my attention.
-I paint and draw and create art to share what is in my mind's eye and dreams and to meditate in the process.
-The ideas are rather random but I'm beginning to see some common themes in my work, and it has been eye-opening.
+I built a guitar and now the stories had song.
+The ideas are still rather random but I'm beginning to see some common themes in my work, and that has been eye-opening.

 More than anything, though, I have learned to have patience with myself as I explore how things actually work and then applying the techniques I've learned over the years to explore what light and darkness and sound and texture can do when they all work together.
 It's also a rather apt metaphor for my life, I think.